 2. At some point in the future, a change to that business is detected.
 The business record updates.

-3. A webhook event is sent to registered webhook endpoint(s).
+3. Middesk sends a webhook event to registered webhook endpoint(s).

 4. The client application ingests and evaluates the change in the business record.